Comparatives ESL Games, Activities and Worksheets

 Comparatives Practice

-ESL Comparatives Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Rewriting Sentences - Intermediate (B1) - 30 minutes
+ESL Comparatives Worksheet - Grammar Exercises: Gap-Fill, Binary Choice, Rewriting Sentences - Intermediate (B1) - 25 minutes

-Here is an insightful comparatives worksheet to help students practice comparative adjectives and the as + adjective + as comparative structure.
-Students begin with a gap-fill exercise where they complete sentences with the comparative form of the adjectives in brackets.
-Next, students choose the correct answers in a set of comparative sentences.
-Students then move on to practice the as + adjective + as comparative structure by writing negative comparative sentences that have the same meaning as the sentences shown.
-Afterwards, students write positive or negative comparative sentences with as + adjective + as, giving their opinion.
+Here is an insightful comparatives worksheet to help students practice comparative adjectives and the as ... as comparative structure.
+First, students complete sentences with the comparative form of the adjectives in brackets.
+Next, students choose the correct comparative adjective to complete each sentence.
+Students then use the as ... as structure to write negative comparative sentences that have the same meaning as the sentences shown.
+Lastly, students use prompts to write positive or negative as ... as comparative sentences that give their opinion.

 Comparatives Practice Preview